arvidn/libtorrent/docs/manual.rst

 +--------------+----------------------------------------------------------+

 When setting a severity level, you will receive messages of that severity and all messages that are more sever.
-If you set ``alert::none`` (the default) you will not recieve any events at all.
+If you set ``alert::none`` (the default) you will not receive any events at all.

-When you set a severuty level other than ``none``, you have the responsibility to call ``pop_alert()`` from time to time.
+When you set a severity level other than ``none``, you have the responsibility to call ``pop_alert()`` from time to time.
 If you don't do that, the alert queue will just grow.

 When you get an alert, you can use ``typeid()`` or ``dynamic_cast<>`` to get more detailed